Utilities

 Parsing

-Turn date strings into Date objects, including Bangla calendar text when you opt in.
+Turn date strings into Date objects, with strict mode and structured parse results when you need validation details.

 Start Here